DENSO AND TOYOTA Joint Privacy Notice for Data Collection Through ON-Board Cameras

 - To evaluate the ADAS integrated into the vehicles.

-The legal basis for the processing of such personal data is Article 6(1)(f) of the GDPR.
+The legal basis for the processing of such personal data is Article 6(1)(f) of the GDPR. or the overriding private or public interest according to Art.
+13 SFADP.
 Our legitimate interest are to validate and improve the functionality of the ADAS to avoid traffic accidents by recognizing traffic participations and to support driving processes by acting as a driving aid.
 More information on the balancing of interests test is available upon request.

-To the extent we process special categories of personal data (i.e. personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, genetic data, biometric data, data concerning health or data concerning a natural person's sex life or sexual orientation), such processing is necessary for scientific research purposes and our interests in processing substantially outweigh those of the data subject in not processing the data (Article (9)(2)(j) of the GDPR and Section 27 (1) of the German Federal Data Protection Act ("FDPA")).
+To the extent we process special categories of personal data (i.e. personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, genetic data, biometric data, data concerning health or data concerning a natural person's sex life or sexual orientation), such processing is necessary for scientific research purposes and our interests in processing substantially outweigh those of the data subject in not processing the data (Article (9)(2)(j) of the GDPR and the respective provision in local law depending on your residence , or the overriding private or public interest according to Art.
+13 SFADP).
 More information on the balancing of interests test is available upon request.

 3.1 Transfer to service providers